radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/create-an-environment.md

 Select a password by either entering your chosen password in the space provided, or by selecting the **Generate** button to have a password automatically generated for you.

-> **NOTE:** Passwords must be a minimum of 12 characters, contain at least 1 special character, contain lower and upper case letters, and contain at least 1 number.
+> [!note] Passwords must be a minimum of 12 characters, contain at least 1 special character, contain lower and upper case letters, and contain at least 1 number.

 Depending on the complexity and strength of your password, you will receive a notification that your password is "Weak", "Fair", "Good", or "Strong".
 It is recommended that you adjust the password until you receive a "Strong" rating.
 Adjust your password accordingly to ensure you have entered a strong password before proceeding to the confirmation step.